Anubhav1Shukla/Weather-App/README.md

-Sure!
-Here's a sample README file for your weather forecast project:

 Weather Forecast Web Application
 This is a web application that provides weather forecasts using HTML, Bootstrap, and JavaScript.
 It utilizes an API from RapidAPI to fetch weather data.